Increasing awareness of living shorelines for erosion protection

-Several New York State reports have called for the use of “living shorelines” for coastal erosion control since this method has environmental benefits and is considered more “adaptable” to sea level rise than traditional erosion control structures.
+Several New York state reports have called for the use of “living shorelines” for coastal erosion control since this method has environmental benefits and is considered more “adaptable” to sea level rise than traditional erosion control structures.
 Agencies and NGOs are also promoting living shorelines for erosion protection.
-Unfortunately, living shorelines are not presently used in New York due to regulatory hurdles, a populace that is not familiar with this approach and a lack of reliable technical information.
+Unfortunately, living shorelines are not currently used in New York due to regulatory hurdles, a populace that is not familiar with this approach and a lack of reliable technical information.

 - United States of America